HomeHealth articlessarcoidosisSarcoidosis - Causes | Symptoms | Diagnosis | Treatment

 When to Consult a Doctor?

-If you experience the following symptoms, it is best you consult a doctor immediately:
+If an individual experiences the following symptoms, it is best to consult a doctor immediately:

-• If your heart is beating too fast.
+• If the heart is beating too fast.

 How Does a Doctor Diagnose Sarcoidosis?

-It is difficult to diagnose sarcoidosis in the early stages, as it does not usually cause any symptoms.
-And as the symptoms are not specific to this disease, it is often misdiagnosed.
+Sarcoidosis is difficult to diagnose in its early stages, as it usually causes no symptoms.
+Because the symptoms are not specific to this disease, it is often misdiagnosed.

-The doctor will first perform a physical examination, listen to your heart and lungs sounds, and check if the lymph nodes are enlarged.
-To rule out all possible causes for your symptoms, your doctor might suggest you get the following tests done:
+The doctor will first perform a physical examination, listen to heart and lung sounds, and check if the lymph nodes are enlarged.
+To rule out all possible causes of symptoms, the doctor might suggest the following tests:

-• Blood and urine tests - Kidney and liver function tests are done to check how well your organs are functioning.
+• Blood and Urine Tests - Kidney and liver function tests check how well your organs are functioning.

 • Electrocardiogram (ECG) - To monitor your heart.

-• Magnetic resonance imaging (MRI) - To see if there are granulomas on the heart, brain, or spinal cord.
+• Magnetic Resonance Imaging (MRI) - To see if there are granulomas in the heart, brain, or spinal cord.

 • Biopsies - If any imaging test shows lesions or granulomas or if you have skin lesions, then the doctor might take a biopsy from the affected areas to check for cells in the granulomas.